razzius/fish-functions/README.md

 </h3>

-Connect to a Lima virtual machine over VNC.
+Connect to the Lima virtual machine named vnc over VNC.

 Creates and starts the machine as necessary, like `lima-ssh`.